Hackhecht/a11y-check-plugin/README.md

 3. Perview your sites

-4. Check the accessibility of your sites on the Dahsboard of the Plugin
+4. Check the accessibility of your sites on the Dashboard of the Plugin